Sprinkles and Sprouts

 Savoury Mince is a British and Australian comfort food classic.
 It's a budget-friendly, cozy, one-pan dish of ground/minced beef and vegetables in a rich gravy.

-Ingredient Notes
+Ingredients Notes

 These notes are here to help make this recipe a success; they cover some but not all ingredients.
-For a complete ingredient list, check out the recipe card below.
+For a complete ingredient list, with quantities, check out the recipe card below.

-Dried herbs: The recipe specifies Thyme, Oregano, and Parsley.
+Dried herbs: The recipe specifies Thyme, Oregano and Parsley.
 But you can replace them all with 4 teaspoons of dried mixed herbs.

 Recipe Tips